CommandPost/FCPCafe/docs/_includes/faq/windows.md

-### Windows, Linux?
+### Windows or Linux?

-FCP is an Apple designed product, therefore optimized for Mac and iPad.
+Final Cut Pro is an Apple designed product, therefore optimized for Mac and iPad.

-Chances are low, that it will come to other platforms in the future.
+It's very unlikely that it will ever come to other platforms in the future.